-Central Washington University's teacher certification program at Highline Community College is designed to meet the needs of time- and place-bound students and the state's need for highly qualified math and science teachers.
-Graduates of this program will earn a baccalaureate degree with teacher certification in Elementary Education and Middle-level Science.
+Central Washington University's teacher certification program at Highline College is designed to meet the needs of time- and place-bound students and the state's need for highly qualified math and science teachers.
+Graduates of this program will earn a baccalaureate degree with teacher certification in Elementary Education and Middle-level Math.

 - Meet CWU's general education requirements through a community college direct transfer agreement (DTA), bachelor's degree, or equivalent from any state accredited college or university.

 - Admission to CWU.
 You can apply online at www.cwu.edu/admissions.
 Your application must be submitted before June 1st in order to be considered for the CWU/Des Moines program the following fall.
 Priority application deadline is April 1st.

 - Admission to CWU's Teacher Preparation Program (www.cwu.edu/teacher-certification for the application process and materials), including a minimum GPA of 3.0 for the most recent 45 quarter credits, and passing all portions of the WEST-B test.
 Testing dates and information are available online at www.west.nesinc.com.